sidrahh12/Security-Reviews-Learning/README.md

 You can view the audit reports directly in this repository.
 Click on the file name to open the corresponding PDF.

-## Contribution

-We welcome contributions.
-If you find any vulnerabilities in the smart contracts, please submit a pull request with the details of the vulnerability and the proposed fix.

 ## License

 This repository is licensed under the [MIT License](LICENSE).

 ## Contact

-For any further queries, feel free to contact us at [email](mailto:example@example.com).
+For any further queries, feel free to contact us at [email](mailto:sidrah12a@gmail.com).